iterative/dvc.org/content/blog/2021-07-06-hyperparam-tuning.md

 - Letting you make changes without worrying about finding them later
 - Onboarding other engineers to a project
-- You get a record of every change without a bunch of Git commits
+- Sharing experiments with other engineers on different machines

-For hyperparameter tuning, this means you can play with values and code changes without losing track of which changes made the best model.
+For hyperparameter tuning, this means you can play with values and code changes without losing track of which changes made the best model and also have other engineers take a look.
 We'll do an example of this with grid search in DVC first.

-## Grid Search
+## Working with DVC

 Using grid search in hyperparameter tuning means you have an exhaustive list of hyperparameter values you want to cycle through.
 Grid search will cover every